Location

 Location general tab

-1. Location Template or Format (Location Format guide)
+• Location Template or Format ([Location Format Guide])

-The Pick and Drop Entry & Exit fields are not mandatory, but it is quite likely that you will need to input them.
+3. The Pick and Drop Entry & Exit fields are optional but often necessary.

 Selecting the Zones